bknopper/activitytrackerdemo/README.md

 # activitytrackerdemo
 Demo (for IoT Tech Day 2016) of reading data from the fitbit API and showing it in a dashboard

+This demo deploys a Spring Boot backend and angularish Frontend (would definitely not code this for production!
+Demo!!) which uses the Fitbit API to show the data of the person logged in.

+For the demo to work you only need to register an app at http://dev.fitbit.com and enter your `client id` en `client secret` in the `src/main/resources/application.properties` file.

+Then it's just running the main class `ActivityTrackerDemo` and Spring Boot will do all the magic for you!